58opals/OpalBase/README.md

 ## Introduction

-**Opal Base** is a cutting-edge, open-source Swift library designed to empower developers within the Apple ecosystem to seamlessly integrate Bitcoin Cash (BCH) transactions into their applications.
-Leveraging modern Swift features, Opal Base offers a robust, efficient, and secure solution for handling BCH transactions, staying true to the vision of Satoshi Nakamoto's original white paper on a peer-to-peer electronic cash system.
-Opal Base supports the BIP-39 standard for mnemonic seed address generation and integrates the powerful SwiftFulcrum framework, providing advanced capabilities for interacting with the Bitcoin Cash network.
+**Opal Base** is an open-source Swift library designed to help developers within the Apple ecosystem seamlessly integrate Bitcoin Cash (BCH) transactions into their applications.
+Leveraging modern Swift features, Opal Base offers a robust, efficient, and secure solution for handling BCH transactions.
+It also stays true to the vision of Satoshi Nakamoto's original white paper on a peer-to-peer electronic cash system.
+Opal Base supports the BIP-39 standard for mnemonic seed address generation.
+It also integrates the powerful SwiftFulcrum framework, providing advanced capabilities for interacting with the Bitcoin Cash network.

 ## Features

 - **Seamless Integration**: Easy to incorporate into any iOS, iPadOS, macOS, watchOS, and visionOS project.
 - **Modern Swift Practices**: Utilizes the latest in Swift technology, including Protocols, Generics, Concurrency (async/await), and Error Handling.
-- **Advanced Network Interaction**: Integrates SwiftFulcrum to interact with the Bitcoin Cash network, enabling real-time transaction monitoring and balance updates.
+- **Advanced Network Interaction**: Integrates SwiftFulcrum to interact with the Bitcoin Cash network, enabling real-time transaction monitoring, balance updates, and blockchain interactions.
 - **Efficient Transactions**: Optimized for fast, cheap, and reliable peer-to-peer transactions, embracing the core advantages of Bitcoin Cash.
+- **Caching Mechanism**: Supports caching of balance data to improve efficiency when recalculating balances, reducing redundant network requests.
+- **UTXO Management**: Built-in functions to manage Unspent Transaction Outputs (UTXOs), including selection for transactions and updates.
 - **Security First**: Built with the highest security standards to ensure safe and secure transactions for users.
 Includes BIP-39 standard support for mnemonic seed address generation, enabling users to recover their wallets with a human-readable phrase in any other wallet.
 - **Open Source**: Encourages community collaboration and improvement, fully available for review and contributions.